 In the “Assay Processing” menu, select “Load Reagents” [1-?] to complete the loading of the sample and quality-control racks, development solution, conjugate, calibrators, carrier, pipette tips, stop solution, and washing solution according to the “Loadlist” [2-MED].
 Click “Load Rinse Solution” and “Load Washing Solution” [2.4.1]

+Few seconds Talent loading sample tubes

-2-15 seconds of sample and quality-control racks, development solution, conjugate, calibrators, carrier, pipette tips, stop solution, and washing solution being loaded, with all solutions and components visible in frame as possible (Video Editor: please indicate each solution/component as mentioned as possible/appropriate) Authors rearranged this section.
+2-15 seconds of sample and quality-control racks, development solution, conjugate, calibrators, carrier, pipette tips, stop solution, and washing solution being loaded, with all solutions and components visible in frame as possible (Video Editor: please indicate each solution/component as mentioned as possible/appropriate)

+Click “Load Rinse Solution” and “Load Washing Solution *To be provided by Authors: Load rinse solution and load washing solution being clicked [fig-2.3.1]

+Authors rearranged this section.
 I hope this was what they meant but it wasn’t terribly clear.
 Authors wanted to move 2.7.1 to the end of this section, but I can’t see how to make that work…

 When all of the materials have been loaded, select “Load and Start” and click “OK” [1-MED].